-From September 2024 The Oarsman in Marlow is the latest home of Simon Bonwick, who made a name for himself for his solo cooking, earning a Michelin star for The Crown at Burchetts Green before moving to the Dew Drop Inn.
+From September 2024 The Troublesome Lodger, above The Oarsman pub in Marlow, is the latest home of Simon Bonwick, who made a name for himself for his solo cooking, earning a Michelin star for The Crown at Burchetts Green before moving to the Dew Drop Inn.
 The pub opened in its current from in 2021, owned by the same people (Nigel Sutcliffe and James Mclean) that run The Crown in Bray.
 The format is a set menu for just twelve guests.
 The main pub offers an a la carte menu.
 Simon cooks upstairs in a tiny kitchen barely large enough for one person to stand, and he cooks entirely on his own, without even a kitchen porter to help.
 The dining room itself has a rather grand communal table for twelve people, with Simon’s paintings adorning the walls.
 The format is a fixed tasting menu priced at £75, and optional wine pairings at £60 or £99.
 Many vegetables used in the dishes come from his family allotment.

 The main pub wine list had 228 labels and ranged in price from £26 to £600, with a median price of £64 and an average markup to retail price of 3.1 times.
 Sample references were Château de la Mirande Picpoul de Pinet 2023 at £34 for a bottle that you can find in the high street for £13, Jim Barry Wines Watervale Riesling 2023 at £40 compared to its retail price of £14, and Rioja Reserva, Viña Ardanza 2015 at £95 for a wine that will set you back £30 in the high street.
 For those with the means there was La Rioja Alta Gran Reserva 904 2015 at £225 compared to its retail price of £74, and AA Cavallotto Barolo Riserva Bricco Boschis 2013 at £372 for a wine whose current market value is £150.